![]() deutsches Glossar |

 CABOOSE

-A staffed car at the rear end of freight trains on US railroads.
+A staffed car at the rear end of freight trains on US railways.
 Today,

 a caboose is only required on lines with time